Zabanaa/chevette/README.md

 * Various performance tweakings
 * A `publish` command as can be seen in projects like hyde or hugo
 * Tidying up the codebase
+* Compilation of css and javascript assets
 * many more as we think of them

 ---

 ## Issues and contributing

 If you come across this project and you either feel inclined to add your contribution or simply want to report a bug, the best way to so is through github issues.